 Park rangers recovered their bodies after people reported seeing an unattended camera on a tripod, Viswanath's brother said.
 He added that Meenakshi Moorthy had set up the tripod by the ledge possibly to take a selfie.
 Rangers had arrived at the scene and "used high-powered binoculars to find them and used helicopters to airlift the bodies

-Meenakshi Moorthy posted a picture of herself at the Grand Canyon, saying in the caption that "A lot of us including yours truly is a fan of daredevilry attempts of standing at the edge of cliffs.
+Meenakshi Moorthy had posted a picture of herself at the Grand Canyon, saying in the caption that "A lot of us including yours truly is a fan of daredevilry attempts of standing at the edge of cliffs.
 But did you know that wind gusts can be fatal?
 Is our life worth one photo?

-Sean Matteson said Meenakshi Moorthy's pink-haired visage appears in the corner of two photos he snapped of himself and his girlfriend Drea Rose Laguillo.
+Sean Matteson said Meenakshi Moorthy's pink-haired visage appeared in the corner of two photos he snapped of himself and his girlfriend Drea Rose Laguillo.
 He said the woman made him a little nervous because he felt she was standing too close to the edge.
 But he said she appeared comfortable

-The couple through their social media posts chronicled their adventures, also maintained a blog called 'Holidays and HappilyEverAfters'.
+Meenakshi Moorthy and Vishnu Viswanath through their social media posts chronicled their adventures, also maintained a blog called 'Holidays and HappilyEverAfters'.
 Just months before her tragic death, Meenakshi Moorthy in an Instagram post had pointed out the dangers of taking photographs on the edge of cliffs and atop skyscrapers.
 "A lot of us including yours truly is a fan of daredevilry attempts of standing at the edge of cliffs and skyscrapers," they wrote in an Instagram post in March from the rim of the Grand Canyon, "but did you know that wind gusts can be fatal???
 Is our life just worth one photo?"

-Yosemite National Park spokesman Jamie Richards was quoted saying that "We still do not know what caused them to fall.
+After the tragic incident took place, Yosemite National Park spokesman Jamie Richards was quoted saying that "We still do not know what caused them to fall.
 We're trying to understand what happened.
 We may never know, (but) from everything we see, this was a tragic fall."